ShubhangiSRG24/GEL_AndroidProject/README.md

 ### Interview
 - Method
-  1. Meeting with foreigners who lived Korea
+  1. Interact and observe over Zoom meetings
-  2. Online survey
+  2. Meet in person
 - Target
-  1. SUNY Korea students, facalties or their families - non-native
+  1. Friends and Family members who live in Korea or had visited sometime before
   2. Foreign Employees at Korean companies